Function Tools

 If a tool has a single parameter that can be represented as an object in JSON schema (e.g. dataclass, TypedDict, pydantic model), the schema for the tool is simplified to be just that object.

-Here's an example, we use TestModel.agent_model_function_tools
+Here's an example where we use TestModel.last_model_request_parameters

 to inspect the tool schema that would be passed to the model.